 Consult Professionals!

 Ultimately, if you’re not totally certain where to place your septic tank, there’s always your best option: call in a professional!
 They’ll be able to walk you through the process of choosing your tank and deciding on a location, along with installing the tank itself.
-At Express Septic Pumping, we strive for prompt, honest service that we back with years of experience.
+At Express Septic & Drain Cleaning, we strive for prompt, honest service that we back with years of experience.
 Whether you’re looking for septic tank installation or repair, in Nampa, we have you covered!

 company icon